-The song was inspired by Allman's ups and downs in the music industry, and the inspiration came so quickly to him that he had to write the song on an ironing board cover just to get it down.
-"Whipping Post" didn't receive much attention when it was released on their debut album, but the song got a new life when the band put the 23-minute, live version on At Fillmore East.
-Despite the song's length, it received much airplay and landed on both the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll list and Rolling Stone's "The 500 Greatest Songs of All Time" list.
+The song was inspired by Allman's ups and downs in the music industry, and its lyrics came so quickly to him that he had to write them down on an ironing board cover.
+"Whipping Post" didn't receive much attention when it was first released, but the song got a new life thanks to the 23-minute live version on At Fillmore East.
+Despite the song's length, it received radio airplay and landed on both the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll list and Rolling Stone's The 500 Greatest Songs of All Time list.

 2. "Midnight Rider"

 Written by Gregg Allman and roadie Robert Kim Payne, "Midnight Rider" has become one of the band's most memorable songs and has lived on through cover versions.
 Gregg Allman released his solo version in 1973, which became a Top 20 song in the US and Canada.
-The song was also recorded by Jamaican singer Paul Davidson, Willie Nelson, and a bluegrass version of the tune is featured on Alison Krauss & Union Station's Two Highways album.
+The song was also recorded by Willie Nelson, with a bluegrass version of the tune featured on Alison Krauss & Union Station's Two Highways album.
 Eric Church also included a live performance of his rendition of the song on his 61 Days In Church Volume 4 project.

 1. "Ramblin' Man"

-While many of these hits are from their early albums, the band went on to release many more projects, including Win, Lose or Draw, Brothers of the Road, Seven Turns, One Way Out, and more.
-Honorable mention songs include "Black Hearted Woman," "Every Hungry Woman," "Revival," "Ain't Wastin' Time No More," "Little Martha," "'Just Ain't Easy," "Straight From The Heart," "Good Clean Fun," "No One To Run With," "Back Where It All Begins," and "Soulshine."
-Other cover song the band recorded include "Stormy Monday," "Trouble No More," and "Mountain Jam."
+While many of these hits are from the band's early LPs, the rockers went on to release numerous other live and studio albums, including Enlightened Rogues, Brothers of the Road, Seven Turns, One Way Out, Shades of Two Worlds, Hittin' the Note and more.
+Honorable mention songs include "Black Hearted Woman," "Don't Keep Me Wonderin'," "Nobody Knows," "Every Hungry Woman," "Revival," "Les Brers in a Minor," "Seven Turns," "Ain't Wastin' Time No More," "Little Martha," "'Just Ain't Easy," "Straight From The Heart," "Good Clean Fun," "No One To Run With," "Back Where It All Begins" and "Soulshine."
+Other cover songs band recorded include "Stormy Monday," "Trouble No More" and "Mountain Jam."